 I think you’ll agree with me that there’s typically a bit of a difference between the ramen we get at our favorite ramen shops and the ramen we whip up for ourselves at home.

-One is a well composed medley of perfect broth, noodles and ramen related accompaniments – the other can tend to me more, shall we say, rudimentary?
+One is a well composed medley of perfect broth, noodles and accompaniments.
+And the other can tend to me more, shall we say, rudimentary?

-But, the truth is, there doesn’t have to be a massive gap!
+But the truth is, there doesn’t have to be a massive gap in quality!

-Little additions, like a few stir fried veggies, or an Ajitsuke Tamago (aka: Ramen Egg – and sometimes referred to as soy sauce eggs or shoyu tamago) can round out your self-made ramen creations.
+Little additions, like a few stir fried veggies, or an Ajitsuke Tamago (aka: ramen egg) can round out your self-made ramen creations.

 Good news, friends!

-Today’s post is all about one of the most simple, yet substantial, additions you can create in your own kitchen to ramp up your homemade ramen making prowess.
+Today’s post is all about one of the most simple, yet substantial, additions you can create in your own kitchen to ramp up your homemade ramen.

 Added bonus: these little parcels of perfect umami egginess are delicious on their own.
 So the ramen portion of this ramen egg recipe is actually optional!

 Like Chinese tea eggs?
-Like deviled eggs?
+How about deviled eggs?
 Old fashioned hard boiled eggs with a little salt and pepper?
+Well, if you’re gaga for eggs in all forms, then this post is totally for YOU!

-Heck, even when Ben makes his infamous bodega-bought bowl noodles for a late night snack, he’ll add a poached egg to the mix.
+Heck, even Ben will add a poached egg to the mix when he makes his infamous bodega-bought bowl noodles for a late night snack.

 In terms of the flavor, this perfect soy sauce, mirin and sake infused ramen egg punches way above its weight class.